Circus (Stray Kids song): Release and composition

 Stray Kids' second Japanese-language extended play (EP), was announced on April 4, 2022.
 Later the title Circus and track listing were revealed on May 16, including the first track of the same name, "Circus".
 The song was released to digital music and streaming platforms on June 10, in conjunction with its accomapying music video premiere.
 The Korean version of the song was included on the group's seventh Korean-language EP Maxident, scheduled for release on October 7.

 "Circus" is a hip hop-dance song written by Stray Kids' in-house production team, 3Racha, with Earattack, Chan's and Darm, composed in the key of F minor, 98 beats per minute with a running time of three minutes and fourteen seconds.
 The song centered on the circus theme, featuring word playing, "vaulting" pluck bass, "addictive" vocal chops, and "solid" drums, which make sounds like "elephant footsteps in the circus".

 Commercial performance

 "Circus" entered the Billboard Japan Hot 100 in the chart issue dated June 15, 2022, at number 96 and ascended to number 47 on the next week.
-On its component charts, the song peaked at number 81 on the Download Chart, and number 27 on the Streaming Songs.
 The song landed at number 43 on the Oricon Combined Singles Chart.
 Internationally, "Circus" entered the RMNZ Hot Singles Chart at number 29.
 The Korean version debuted at number 34 on the Circle Download Chart.

 Music video

 An accompanying music video for "Circus", directed by Bang Jae-yeob, was premiered alongside the single release on June 10, 2022, preceded by two teasers.
-The music video depicts Stray Kids members performing in a circus tent with real circus performers.
+It depicts Stray Kids members performing in a circus tent with real circus performers.
 The members are divided into two circuses, and 16 members, using compositing technology.
+The music video surpassed 100 million views on YouTube, becoming their first Japanese original song's music video to do so.